HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Acknowledgement

 {

 }

 \begin{IEEEbiography}[{ }]{Cenlin Duan}

-received the B.S. degree in Electronic Science and Technology from University of Electronic Science and Technology of China, Chengdu, China, in 2015, and the M.S. degree in Software Engineering from Xidian University, Xi'an, China, in 2018.
-She is currently pursuing the Ph.D. degree at the School of Integrated Circuit Science and Engineering, Beihang University, Beijing, China.
+received the B.S. degree in electronic science and technology from the University of Electronic Science and Technology of China, Chengdu, China, in 2015, the M.S. degree in software engineering from Xidian University, Xi’an, China, in 2018, and the Ph.D. degree in integrated circuit science and engineering from Beihang University, Beijing, China, in 2026.
+She is currently a Postdoctoral Researcher with the School of Integrated Circuit Science and Engineering, Beihang University.
 Her current research interests include processing-in-memory architectures and deep learning accelerators.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jianlei Yang}

 (Senior Member, IEEE) received the B.S. degree in microelectronics from Xidian University, Xi'an, China, in 2009, and the Ph.D. degree in computer science and technology from Tsinghua University, Beijing, China, in 2014.